-Only parts of the school are fully accessible by wheelchair.
+Some parts of the school are fully accessible by wheelchair.
 The school will take account of the needs of pupils and visitors with physical difficulties and sensory impairments in order to support them access the curriculum.

 People responsible – Medical Officer, Administrative Staff

 The school has a policy regarding the administration and managing of medicines.
 Parents need to contact the school office if medication is recommended by Health Professionals to be taken during the school day.
 On a day to day basis there is a Medical Officer on duty who has received training in order to manage medical issues.

 If your child has a disability or medical issue that affects their learning and forms part of their special educational need, please contact the SENDCo directly.